Orange-OpenSource/Text-tokenizer/README.md

 ## API

 create instance of the segmenter:

     Segmenter *seg = new Segmenter(string data);

 segment a text (read from UTF8 into a variable of the type wstring)

-    string inputtext;
+    string inputtext; // input text in UTF-8
     Text result;
-    boolean output_ignored_segments = false; // if true, segment types marked as ignored in the rules files if output.
+    boolean output_ignored_segments = false; // if true, do not ouput segment types which are marked as "ignored" in the rules file

     wchar_t *unicode = Unicode::fromUTF8(inputtext.c_str());
     seg->segment(wstring(unicode), result, boolean output_ignored_segments);